The Königssee lake is known as the most beautiful lake in Germany with its emerald shine and mountains surrounding the lake.

 From Innsbruck (Austria)

-From Innsbruck take the highway to Wörgl, then the E178 to cross the German border
+From Innsbruck take the highway and get out at Wörgl, and proceed to take the E178 direction St.Johann in Tirol/Lofer.
+Continue after Lofer and Unken to cross the border to Germany.

 Right after the border at the village of Schneizelreuth, take the B305 direction Berchtesgaden and get out at Schönau.

-The drive is about 2 1/2 hours long and there might be road works going on in Schneizelreuth (which is kind of a godforsaken village at the end of the world)
+The drive is about 2 1/2 hours long and there might be road works going on near Schneizelreuth.

 🏰 Day Trips